-The CHMP considered that Imbruvica was shown to be effective at delaying progression of chronic lymphocytic leukaemia, both in patients who had received previous treatment.
+The CHMP considered that Imbruvica was shown to be effective at delaying progression of chronic lymphocytic leukaemia, both in patients previously untreated and in those who received previous treatment.
 In the previously treated patients, Imbruvica was also shown to be effective when combined with bendamustine and rituximab.
 The Committee noted that Imbruvica was also effective in patients with mantle cell lymphoma that did not respond to or had come back after previous treatment, a group with poor prognosis and few other treatment options.
 Regarding Waldenström’s macroglobulinaemia, Imbruvica had also a clinically relevant effect in previously treated patients, and the CHMP considered that the medicine could also benefit previously untreated patients who are unsuitable for chemo-immunotherapy and for whom no satisfactory treatments are available.
 In addition, the safety of the medicine was considered acceptable.

 - What measures are being taken to ensure the safe and effective use of Imbruvica?

-The company will provide further data on the benefits of Imbruvica in the treatment of mantle cell lymphoma from a study comparing the medicine with temsirolimus (another cancer medicine) and further data on the benefits of Imbruvica in the treatment of chronic lymphocytic leukaemia from follow-ups of patients in the study in previously treated patients.
+The company will provide further data on the benefits of Imbruvica in the treatment of chronic lymphocytic leukaemia from follow-up of previously treated patients from the first study.